Pback914/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

 ## Introduction

 Welcome to the JavaScript functions lab!
 You'll notice a few new things in this lesson that we haven't encountered before.
-Don't worry, we'll walk you through them.
+Don't worry, we'll walk you throu em.

 Even if you've walked through some of this material before, it's a good idea to review as we code-along — we're writing functions now, after all.